Times Square Ball Drop: The Story of the New Year’s Eve Tradition

 The Party Tradition Begins

-Times Square Ball Drop Countdown
+The First Times Square Ball

 The first ball made for Times Square was iron and wood and weighed 700 pounds; it featured light from one hundred 25-watt light bulbs.
 It was made by an immigrant metalworker whose company, Artkraft Strauss, took responsibility for the creation and dropping of the ball for most of the 20th century.

-While the ball must have been on order for many months before December 31, 1907, its introduction was met with little joy and less fanfare.
-The “Bankers Crisis” had occurred in October of 1907, causing a 50 percent drop in stocks in the New York Stock Exchange and leading to the spread of a nationwide recession.
-There was no central bank to avert the disaster; times were very hard for people and there was little feeling of optimism.
-(The following year, Congress undertook a study of the country’s financial structure that led to the creation of the Federal Reserve Bank.)
+The ball must have been ordered during much more optimistic times.
+By the time it arrived for its use in 1907, its introduction was met with little joy and less fanfare.
+The “Bankers Crisis” occurred in October of 1907, causing a 50 percent drop in stocks at the New York Stock Exchange and leading to the spread of a nationwide recession.

-Ball Drop Cancelled
+Ball Drop Cancelled Twice

-During World War II, the United States was adhering to a wartime “dimout” and in 1942 and 1943, there was no ball drop.
 The tradition was so strong, however, that people still gathered in Times Square.
 At midnight during those war years, a minute of silence was observed followed by the ringing of chimes from sound trucks parked in Times Square.

 To read about why we sing Auld Lang Syne on New Year’s Eve, click here.